norcams/iaas/docs/team/operations/patching.rst

   :file:`novactrl-01` and reboot the node if it has errors or no scheduler or conductor log entries.

-After patching we should test the following:
+After patching, we should test the following:

 * install new instance
 * ssh to new instance